Jul 5, 2026Engineering Whitepapers

 Plastic is the preferred medium when the project requires:

-- Mass Reduction: Where light weighting is critical, and traditional materials like timber or metal are impractical.
+- Mass Reduction: Where light weighting is critical for EV range or portable medical tools.

 - Complex Geometries: Parts with intricate undercuts or fine details that demand high-efficiency, high-precision molding.